brianshumate/ansible-meatspace-chat/README.md

-This is an [Ansible](http://www.ansible.com/) role for [Meatspace Chat](https://github.com/meatspaces/meatspace_chat), the fantastic web chat with an amazing community of wonderful meats, animated .GIF goodness, and so much more.
+This is an [Ansible](http://www.ansible.com/) role for [Meatspace Chat](https://github.com/meatspaces/meatspace_chat), the fantastic web chat with an amazing community of wonderful meats, animated .GIF goodness, side splitting improv, and so much more.

-Use this role to deploy your very own instance of the open source Meatspace Chat.
+Use this role to deploy your very own instance of the open source Meatspace Chat application.

 ## Requirements